sonic-net/SONiC/doc/secure_upgrade/secure_upgrade.md

 - Bad flows
 	- Try to install an unsigned image from SONIC, on secure boot enabled machine.
 	- Try to install an unsigned image from ONIE, on secure boot enabled machine.
-	- Try to install a signed image from SONIC, on secure boot enabled machine, while specific certificate for this image is not available from UEFI.
+	- Try to install a signed image from SONIC, on secure boot enabled machine, while a specific certificate for this image is not available from UEFI.
-	- Try to install a signed image that was modified after build from SONIC, on secure boot enabled machine.
+	- Try to install a signed image that was modified after the build process from SONIC, on secure boot enabled machine.

 ###  1.14. <a name='OpenActionitems-ifany'></a>Open/Action items - if any